-First Aiders hold a valid certificate of competence, issued by an organisation whose training and qualifications are approved by the HSE and their training will include resuscitation of children.
-They receive updated training at least every three years.
+First Aiders hold a valid certificate of competence, issued by an organisation whose training and qualifications are approved by a governing body and the training will include resuscitation of children.
+Staff receive updated training at least every three years.

 The Head Teacher assesses the number of personnel who need First Aid training and takes into account that there should be at least one person on the premises or on a school trip with appropriate First Aid qualifications, and for the Early Years at least one person on the premises and one person on an outing with Paediatric First Aid training.
 A list of school First Aiders will be found in school office.
-(See Appendix A)
+(See Appendix A).